Welcome, Family!

 YOUR CHILDREN

 To get the most out of your session, I ask the children to be well-rested and go to the bathroom before arrival.
-This is crucial for on-location shoots. (park bathrooms are usually far away and aren’t always in the best condition) We will take a break if needed.
+This is crucial for on-location shoots.
+(Park bathrooms are usually far away and aren’t always in the best condition) We will take a break if needed.
 It’s helpful to bring snacks (dry, non-messy) and water.
 Kids might get thirsty with this Texas heat.
-To help children with the session by give them a heads up and let them know a friend will be taking some pictures of them.
-Lastly, it is my goal to capture children in their natural state.
+To help children with the session, give them a heads-up and let them know a friend will be taking some pictures of them.
+Lastly, my goal is to capture children in their natural state.
 It is best to give the children time to be comfortable and explore.